IbraheemTaha/Study_Resources/Books/Programming_Languages/Names_Links.md

 ## 5
 This book shows you how to leverage the power of both native and third-party Python libraries for building robust and responsive applications. **_Advanced Python Programming: Build high performance, concurrent, and multi-threaded apps with Python using proven design patterns_** by **Dr. Gabriele Lanaro, Quan Nguyen, and Sakis Kasampalis**

+## 6
+ Python Essential Reference is the definitive reference guide to the Python programming language — the one authoritative handbook that reliably untangles and explains both the core Python language and the most essential parts of the Python library. **_Python Essential Reference_** by **David M. Beazley**.